Featured Articles

 QUESTIONS TO ASK FOR YOUR MVP

-The MVP will allow you to take a hard look at the questions that are directly responsible for your product skeleton.
+A Minimum Viable Product (MVP) will allow you to take a hard look at the questions directly responsible for your product skeleton.
 Does your product improve the user’s life?
 Does it save them time and money?
-Will the user be willing to give up something else to use yours instead?
+Will the user be willing to give up something else to use your app instead?

-Because you might not have had the chance to test out your product, all these questions exist as basic assumptions.
-During the experimentation process, make sure to include simpler methods to test out your hypothesis while excluding the details that don’t.
+Because you might not have had the chance to test your product, all these questions exist as basic assumptions.
+During the experimentation process, include simpler methods to test your hypothesis while excluding the details that don’t.

 “It’s about testing your hypothesis quickly and efficiently— with the least amount of money."